What is pseudomonas?

 What measures should be taken to prevent infection?

-In February 2012, the government's chief medical officer reminded hospitals to carry out risk assessments on water systems that may affect patients.
+Hospitals carry out risk assessments on water systems that may affect patients.
 This includes direct and indirect contact through for example hand washing, with special attention to special or augmented care units.